Arducam Camarray Solutions

 Expand a single CSI connector into several to connect and sync more MIPI cameras to your embedded systems like Raspberry Pi, NVIDIA Jetson Nano/Xavier NX, and more.

-The 2nd Gen.Arduchip Stereo Camera Solution
+The 2nd Gen.Arduchip Stereo Camera Solution available in 3 styles and customization

-Arducam’s breakthrough in simultaneously connecting more than one camera on regular Pi boards started in 2019 – when the Arducam stereo camera HAT is released to connect two cameras and synchronize them at clock level by I2C broadcaeting and oscillator sharing.
+Arducam’s breakthrough in simultaneously connecting more than one camera on regular Pi boards started in 2019 – when the Arducam stereo camera HAT is released to connect two cameras and synchronize them at clock level by I2C broadcasting and oscillator sharing.

 The Camarray HAT is the second generation of Arducam multi-camera HAT solution.
 It adds support for RPi 12MP IMX477 HQ camera, and has stereo-camera and quad-camera HAT variations.
 It now supports global shutter cameras for machine vision.